Arav1nd2/PlayMyPlaylist/README.md

 6. One must be able to set the option to automatically take random number of rounds ( 5 and 6 are 2 options for same action )

+## Game state map

+1. Create a room / Join a room.
+2. Wait in the lobby area until
+  i.
+All the players have entered the game ( By checking if total count of players in room matches with room settings ) ii.
+All players have entered their songs. iii.
+Game creator can start the game if and only if all the current players in the room have entered their songs.
+3. Once the game starts, keep track of the number of rounds for each game.
+4. For each round in a game,
+  i.
+Pick a random song from the pool of songs given by players. ii.
+Play the song. iii.
+Collect guesses from user on who they think has that song. iv.
+Wait until every player has voted.
+  v.
+Show the results, i.e, whose song it was and how much score each player gets for their guess. vi.
+Add the individual score to the game scoreboard. vii.
+Proceed to next round if present.
+5. Once all rounds are complete, show the complete game's leaderboard and announce the winner.
+7. Provide options to either exit the game ( Move players to homepage or state 1 )or continue another set of game in same room ( Move players to state 2 )